nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 * `cd` *Change directory*.
 Give it options for where to take you.
 * `ls` *Short for list*.
 List all the files and folders in your current location.

 Most operating systems have a hierarchical directory structure.
-The very top is called the `root directory`.
+The very top is called the *root* or *home* directory.
 Directories are often called "folders" because of how they are represented in GUIs.
 Directories are just listings of files.
 They can contain other files or (sub) directories.

 ```
 $ pwd
-/Users/karthik
+/Users/barneche
 ```

 Note that I'm in my *home* directory.
 Whenever you start up a terminal, you will start in the home directory.
 Every user has their own home directory where they have full access to do whatever they want.
 For example, my user ID is `barneche`, the `pwd` command tells us that we are in the `/Users/barneche` directory.
 This is the home directory for the `barneche` user.
 Yours should (hopefully) look different.